Fireman (film): Plot

-A refinery technician who checks the tanker finds that the screws were not properly connected to the truck.
-Simultaneously the police gets information that the tanker drivers have gone missing.
-Vijay predicts that the tanker accident was pre planned by a man identified as Achari, to break his criminal friend out of the central jail.

-However the force is left with no option but to vacate the jail.
-After a series of events, Vijay locks himself in jail in order to find out who the wannabe free prisoner is, and finds the culprit successfully.
+A refinery technician who checks the tanker finds that the screws and the connecting lamp of the chasis were not properly connected to the truck.
+Simultaneously, the police get information that the tanker drivers have gone missing.
+Vijay predicts that the tanker accident was pre-planned by a man identified as Achari, to break his criminal friend out of the central jail.
+However, the force is left with no option but to vacate the jail.
+After a series of events, Vijay locks himself in jail to find out who the wannabe free prisoner is and finds the culprit successfully.
 He also instructs his unit to refill the LPG in the tanker to a new tanker, thus thwarting a major disaster.

-Next day, Vijay and his team, who are supposed to attend the funeral of their dear colleagues, get an emergency call and decide to thwart the accident.
+The next day, Vijay and his team, who are supposed to attend the funeral of their dear colleagues, get an emergency call and decide to thwart the accident.
 As the hero says, a commoner dialling 101 believes that a fireman would come in any problem to save him.

 Cast

 Production

-On 4 September 2014 it was reported that Mammootty would play a firefighter in a movie directed by Deepu Karunakaran.
-Deepu initially approached Mohanlal for protagonist, he liked the script and suggested some changes in the screenplay, but after the revised screenplay Deepu had to wait 2 years for his dates.
-So he decided to cast Prithviraj but the fate was the same.
-Finally he offered the role to Mammootty, who already knew the story from Mohanlal and the revision he made.
-Initial reports stated Andrea Jeremiah and Nyla Usha are in the film, but not as Mammootty's pair.
-On 1 November 2014 Unni Mukundan confirmed about his role through Facebook.
+On 4 September 2014, it was reported that Mammootty would play a firefighter in a movie directed by Deepu Karunakaran.
+Deepu initially approached Mohanlal for the role.
+The actor liked the script and suggested some changes in the screenplay.
+However, after the revision of the screenplay, Deepu had to wait two years for his dates. hence, he decided to cast Prithviraj but the fate was the same.
+Finally, he offered the role to Mammootty who already knew the story from Mohanlal and the revisions he made.
+The initial reports stated Andrea Jeremiah and Nyla Usha in the film, but not as Mammootty's pair.
+On 1 November 2014, Unni Mukundan confirmed about his role through Facebook.
 Movie planned to start its shoot by the third of October at Ernakulam, but started rolling on 20 October 2014 at Palakkad.
-The first look poster released on 26 November 2014 followed by a second one on 29 November 2014 through Mammootty's official Facebook page.
+The first look poster was released on 26 November 2014 followed by a second one on 29 November 2014 through Mammootty's official Facebook page.